Services Available to Students with DIsabilities

 - Flexible AttendanceRegardless of a disability, all students are responsible for fulfilling the essential requirements of courses/programs/degrees for which they are enrolled, including attendance expectations.
 However, when a student has a chronic condition with random or cyclical acute episodes, modifications to attendance policies may be reasonable.
 Student must provide disability documentation that supports this accommodation request.

 Student Accessibility Resources (SAR) can provide verification of a disability which may address the legitimacy of absences, but not necessarily excuse it.
 SAR cannot officially excuse absences; the ultimate decision regarding absences and the resulting influence those absences have on grade is at the discretion of the instructor after close examination of the essential course requirements.
 Faculty are not required to lower or effect substantial modifications of standards for accommodation purposes.
 Attendance flexibility is not a waiver of attendance policies.
 Please see our "How to" Guide for questions regarding flexible attendance or contact SAR.

 Section 240.152 of the Florida Statutes provides for the reasonable substitution of admission requirements to a state university, community college, or postsecondary vocational institution for any person with a disability.
 Students with disabilities who are admitted to a state university, community college, or postsecondary vocational institution are eligible for reasonable substitution for any graduation requirement, requirements for admission into program of study or upper division where such a substitution does not significantly alter the nature of the program (F.S.
 250.153).
 Examples of this may include substitution for or waiver of math or foreign language requirements for some students with specific learning disabilities.
 Waivers and/or substitutions for sections of the CLAST examination are also possible.
 BOE Rule 6C.
 6018 provides specific requirements for implementation of these statutes.
-Students with disabilities must request a substitution of course requirements through their academic dean and provide documentation supporting their request.
+Students with disabilities must request a substitution of course requirements through the SAR department and provide documentation supporting their request.